EllaBrands/stanDev/Developer-Process.md

 This will be necessary in order to create a pull request to have the work merged back into the branch from which it was checked out.
 (The first such push may require verifying the github credentials.)

-Third, code and document using the usual git commands.
+*Third*, code and document using the usual git commands.
 Collaboration is easy since all the developers have push access to the feature or hotfix branch you just created.

-Fourth, when finished, create a pull request.
+*Fourth*, when finished, create a pull request.
 A pull request indicates that the work is done and should be merged back to the appropriate branch.
 Instructions on pull requests are in the next section.

 ### 5. Pull Requests